Shareholder Capitalism vs Stakeholder Capitalism…what’s all the fuss?

 Free Market Capitalism, as we have practiced it for at least the last half century–recently labeled ‘Shareholder Capitalism’–is premised on the presumption, promotion, and purity of personal greed and the parochial pursuit of proprietary power.

 We think this to be an important discussion; one with potentially far-reaching impact on how we wish to structure our economic and social being–who and what we want to be when we grow up, if you like.
 A great deal has already been said and written, but we have yet to come across an alternative to the binary choice to which these analyses invariably seem to devolve.
-We’ll be monitoring related developments and offering further analysis, what we think are relevant facts, and our own humble ideas about what those analyses and facts may imply for the way forward we might choose to follow.
+We’ll be monitoring related developments and offering further analysis, what we think are relevant facts, and our own humble ideas about what those analyses and facts may imply for the way forward we might choose.

-The fundamental question may prove to be whether these seemingly competing schools of thought are really all that mutually-exclusive.
+But the fundamental question may prove to be whether these seemingly competing schools of thought are really all that mutually-exclusive.

-#Think about it.
+#Think about that.